 - It ensures all relevant information and resources can be accessed by employees when they need it

 - Important knowledge is kept within the business even after employees move on from the business

 - It avoids duplicated efforts

-- Take advantage of existing expertise
+- It ensures your organisation effectively takes advantage of existing expertise

 This all leads to faster and more effective decision making and easier collaboration.
 More importantly it stimulates innovation and growth.

 To facilitate knowledge sharing is to ensure that it is retained within the workplace.
 For the most part, the problem that many organisations face is that the way we work and the demands put on modern organisations has changed beyond recognition.

 The workplace was once composed of a physical office space with employees working face-to-face and through email during set hours between 9am to 5pm.
 Fast forward several years.

 It is now the norm for employees to be working across multiple locations, hours and devices; the workforce no longer confined to a single office environment.

 As these diversified workplaces emerge, the need for team-based and collaborative, digitally connected work environments becomes to knowledge sharing, retention and access - aka the digital workplace.